Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 MOLIONIDES.
 (MOLIONES.)

-These were twin-brothers with two bodies and joined to one another (see Elis).
+These were twin-brothers with their bodies joined to one another (see Elis).

 MOUNTAINS